Co0lbear/ISEP_projects/README.md

 Data visualization was achieved using HTTP, JavaScript, and Firebase Realtime Database, enabling dynamic webpage updates.
 The integration allowed for efficient collaboration between Mobile and Fixed platforms, with sensor data processed through Arduino, transmitted to the Raspberry Pi gateway, and visualized in real-time on the project website.
 This comprehensive system provided accurate monitoring of step counts, fall incidents, and GPS coordinates, enhancing the project's potential applications in real-world scenarios.

-Project 4 : Tiva Microcontroller integration

-In this project, I learned fundamental concepts of connections and microcontrollers.
-The project involved connecting an LCD, understanding potentiometer functionality, establishing Bluetooth communication between the microcontroller and a computer, and working with a temperature and humidity sensor.
-This hands-on experience provided valuable insights into hardware connections and sensor interactions, enhancing participants' understanding of microcontroller applications and their practical implementation.